-Demography (population structure and dynamics, corresponding morbidity and mortality dynamics both locally and globally, dependence ratio dynamics).
+Demography (population structure and dynamics, corresponding morbidity and mortality dynamics both locally and globally, dependence ratio dynamics)

-Global and local policies related to healthcare and scientific activities.
+Global and local policies related to healthcare and scientific activities

-Main global and state programs for older persons.
+The main global and state programs for older persons.

 Public perception of rejuvenation research and methods to influence it.